Satvik2101/portfolio/resume.md

 ---

+### ***Software Engineer Intern***, Salesforce, Hyderabad - \textcolor{gray}{Spring Boot | Golang | Temporal} \Date{May 2023 - July 2023}

+- Contributed to the Workspace Engineering team to design and integrate a fault-tolerant, versatile, and extensible Notification System.
+The system efficiently sends Slack notifications to users, keeping them well-informed about crucial events within their workspaces.
+- Utilized Spring Boot and Slack Bolt SDK to create a secure and authenticated REST API for the notification system, ensuring seamless communication with Slack.
+- Developed a command-line interface (CLI) using Golang and the Cobra library to enable users to trigger notifications on command completion, streamlining their workflow.
+- Conducted an in-depth exploration of Temporal, a powerful workflow orchestration engine.
+Leveraged its capabilities to build resumable, recoverable, and fault-tolerant workflows for scheduling notifications with precision and reliability.

 ### ***Technical Content Writer Intern***, Coding Ninjas, Delhi  \Date{Sept 2022 - Dec 2022}

+- Researched and wrote articles on prominent software and tools, including AWS, Postman, Maven, and Puppet.
+- Authored 36 comprehensive articles, averaging 1.8k words, on various technical topics, covering DSA, Cryptography, Shell Scripts, and more.
-- Consistently delivered 3 blogs a week with minimal delays, writing an average of 1.8k words per blog, along with illustrative images and diagrams.
+- Demonstrated consistency in delivering three blogs per week with minimal delays, accompanied by illustrative images and diagrams.
-- Researched and wrote articles on topics such as Akamai, AWS, test automation tools such as Katalon and ReadyAPI, etc.
-- Worked with software such as AWS, Postman,Puppet, etc. - installing and writing code for them in order to write tutorial articles about them.
+- Gained hands-on experience with the mentioned software, installing and writing code for tutorials to provide practical insights. ]

 ### ***App Developer Intern***, IIT-Delhi, Delhi - \textcolor{gray}{Flutter | SQLite | Arduino} \Date{Dec 2021 - March 2022}

 - Single-handedly designed and authored an Android app using Flutter SDK.
-The application receives, stores, displays and exports ECG data received from Arduino-based hardware.
+The application receives, stores, displays, and exports ECG data received from Arduino-based hardware.
-- The app utilizes SQLite as a local database and hashes the user's pin code using SHA-256.
+- Implemented secure data storage with SQLite as a local database and enhanced user data protection by utilizing SHA-256 hashing for the pin code.
+- Utilized Flutter's responsive design capabilities to ensure the app's seamless user experience across various screen sizes and orientations.
+- Collaborated with a PhD student to integrate Bluetooth communication between the app and the Arduino-based device, enabling seamless data transmission.

 ### ***Flutter Developer Intern***, CRIS, Ministry of Railways, Delhi - \textcolor{gray}{Flutter} \Date{Aug 2021 - Oct 2021}

+- Revamped and implemented captivating UI improvements for multiple app pages, serving as the foundation for consistent and visually appealing user experiences throughout the application.
-- Created the structural layout for multilingual support in the app.
-The app currently supports 2 languages, extendible to any number without any programming effort.
+- Engineered a robust structural layout to seamlessly support multiple languages within the app.
+Currently, the app accommodates 2 languages effortlessly, with the potential for further expansion without additional programming efforts.
-- Pushed for and assisted in migration to null-safe version of Flutter, resulting in a 40% drop in compile time and a 30% drop in startup time, with many other noticeable performance improvements.
+- Advocated for and actively contributed to the migration of the app to the null-safe version of Flutter.
+This migration resulted in an impressive 40% reduction in compile time and a 30% decrease in startup time, delivering a noticeable boost in overall performance.

 ## PROJECTS